AnomalousMedical/Medical/Readme.md

 To build the installer get the vc redist files for your version of visual studio and put them in the Dependencies repo under vcredist.
 Then build the AnomalousMedical/Installer/Windows/AnomalousMedical.iss file with [Innosetup](http://www.jrsoftware.org/isinfo.php).

 ## Distribution of Derived Works
-Threax Software, LLC reserves all rights to the AnomalousMedical.dat file and its contents This file and its contents are only allowed to be downloaded from our official repositories.
-You are free to modify and distribute the source code and binaries under the terms of the MIT license.
+Threax Software, LLC reserves all rights to the AnomalousMedical.dat file and its contents.
+This file and its contents are only allowed to be downloaded from our official repositories.
+The icons and images and logos that appear in our software are similarly all rights reserved.
+You are free to modify and distribute only the source code and compiled binaries under the terms of the MIT license.

 ## Unsupported Configurations
 The iOS and Mac OS versions are deprecated.
 With Apple's decision to [deprecate OpenGL](https://developer.apple.com/macos/whats-new/) this project deprecated the Apple platforms.
 The files are left for posterity or for the adventerous.
 Anomalous Medical is a volunteer effort and the decision was made to focus on platforms that offer both openness and stability.
 The last sucessful Apple platform builds were in 2016.